ZafarAli110/ionic4-angular8-date-range-picker-calendar/ReadMe.md

-This is a blazzing fast date range picker calendar used as a modal here.
+This is a blazzing fast **date range picker calendar** used as a modal here.
 This calendar remembers its previous selected dates and scroll user to that particular date view when the user next time opens the calendar.Some of its featureare as follows:

-1.It has filter button in the header,by clicking any of the filter it will select the dates automatically and scroll down to that particular view.
+-It has filter button in the header,by clicking any of the filter it will select the dates automatically and scroll down to that particular view.
-2.You can also restrict the dates and remove the filter.
+-You can also restrict the dates and remove the filter.
-3.It preserve its previous selected state.
+-It preserve its previous selected state.

 I have created this application for mobile and tablet view but you can use it in your web project as well.